Artificial Intelligence for Business 2026 – Complete Corporate Guide

 3. Sales and marketing (lead qualification, content production, personalisation)

-4. Data-driven decision making (predictive models, anomaly detection, dashboards)
+4. Data-driven decisions (predictive models, anomaly detection, dashboards)

-This guide walks through each: cost, how to start, what to expect, what to ignore.
+This guide walks each area: cost, how to start, what to expect, what to ignore.

 The 7 most common misconceptions about AI in 2026